Natural Fertility, Pregnancy and Childbirth

 Being the best you can be and providing a body for the best soul you can

-My teacher of many years, Dr Ray, once shared a curious comment with me, which culminated in an understanding that, “if those who can provide the best body for a soul do not, then the soul is relegated to accepting a body less suitable.”
+My teacher of many years, Dr John Whitman Ray, once shared a curious comment with me, which culminated in an understanding that, “If those who can provide the best body for a soul do not, then the incoming soul is relegated to accepting a body less suitable.”
 The implication is that the soul may or may not have a choice of body; perhaps they will for a time or perhaps they will be appointed to a body.
 You may take the word “appointed” as you will, but an aspect of “being suited to a body” should be considered.

 The practicality of this idea is for us to do the best we can of fitting ourselves to parenthood at every level, that we might “qualify” for the best soul to become available for the body of any child we may conceive.
 This should not be taken to contradict my earlier statements that the body we have is indeed perfect for us and our conception is therefore no accident or random event.
 Yet, we must exert ourselves to do the best for a future child for our, and their, benefit.